Le Père Duchesne: History

 To be denounced as an enemy of the Republic by Le père Duchesne often led to the guillotine.
 The journal frequently used euphemistic language to call for the trial and execution of perceived enemies, such as calling for the "carriage with thirty-six doors" to take a "toad of the Marais" to "sneeze in the bag", "ask the time from the fanlight", or "try on Capet's necktie".

 The anti-feminist views of the publication have been noted by numerous scholarly works.
 Women's political agency was maligned as a threat to society.
 Perverse imagery about women's bodies caricatured the threat posed by women's political power, for example, by incendiary accusations that blood flowed from the "miraculous teats" instead of breast milk.

 Born in the fairs of the 18th century, Père Duchesne was a character representing the man of the people, always moved to denounce abuses and injustices.
 This imaginary character is found in a text entitled le plat de Carnaval ("the Carnival dish"), as well as an anonymous minor work in February 1789 called "Journey of Père Duchesne to Versailles" or "Père Duchesne's Anger at the Prospect of Abuses" in the same year.

 In 1789, several pamphlets had been published under this name.
 In 1790, an employee of the post office by the name of Antoine Lemaire and Abbé Jean-Charles Jumel had been attacked in newspapers resorting to the fictional pseudonym Père Duchesne, but the Père Duchesne of Hébert, sold by the street-criers yelling "Père Duchesne is damn angry today!", was distinguished by the violence which characterized his style.

-From 1790 to 1791, Père Duchesne represented the Jacobin Club, and eulogized King Louis XVI and the Marquis de La Fayette for their attempts to balance out the power of aristocrats and the people of France.
+From 1790 to 1791, Père Duchesne represented the Jacobin Club, and eulogized King Louis XVI and the Marquis de La Fayette for their attempts to balance the power of aristocrats and the people of France.
 After the king's attempted flight to Varennes, the writers changed their views of Louis and blamed Marie Antoinette and Jean-Sifrein Maury, the great defender of papal authority against the Civil Constitution of the Clergy.
 In 1792, the government printed certain issues of Père Duchesne at the expense of the Republic, in order to distribute them to the army to rouse soldiers from a torpor considered dangerous to public safety.

 The tone towards Louis changed drastically after his failed attempts to make changes to benefit the common people of France.
 La Fayette was also attacked after the Champ de Mars massacre.
 Marie Antoinette was criticized because she was partially seen as a reason for Louis's downfall.
 Her nationality was blamed because she was seen as an outsider who didn't deserve the king.
 The issues of children also brought trouble because it was believed that she was the reason for the infertility and this put a strain on Louis.

 The paper continued to run until Hébert's death in 1794.